-All computer science courses satisfy the graduation requirement for the department of engineering and computer science as well as that for a STEM elective.
+All computer science courses satisfy the graduation requirement for the department of engineering and computer science or as a STEM elective.
+Placement into a more advanced course does not excuse any graduation requirements.

 Morganton and Online Students